Click or tap on a keyword, or scroll through the FAQ's below.

 Where can I see you?

-You can be seen at my private practice in East/West Sussex.
+You can be seen at my private practice in East/West Sussex or online.
 Please see the 'Locations' page for further details.

 Do you hold group psychotherapy sessions?